Application Process (Steps 1-3)

 The applicant must submit all sub-applications to FEMA within 12 months of the date of the presidential major disaster declaration.
 Upon written request and justification from the applicant, FEMA may extend the application submission timeline in 30- to 90-day increments, not to exceed 180 days.
 For more information, see 44 CFR Section 206.436.

-States, territories, federally-recognized tribes, local communities and private nonprofit organizations all can sponsor an application on behalf of individuals.
-The sponsors are the official applicants or subapplicants.
+States, territories, federally-recognized tribes, local communities and certain private nonprofit organizations all can sponsor an application on behalf of individuals.
+These sponsors are the official applicants or subapplicants.

 Eligible project types are detailed in the Hazard Mitigation Assistance Guidance.
 The included list is not an all-inclusive, but includes an “other” category to allow for innovative project types that clearly demonstrate their risk reduction potential.
 All projects must: